utlib/collections-uoft/README.md

 3. Search and discovery for collections and digital objects
 4. User management and authentication (CRUD for collections and digital objects)
 5. Statistics for collections and digital objects
+6. "Exhibit" pages about collections and items stored in Collections U of T

 Collections U of T is not:
 * A digitization service